- Computers & Software

 1. Windows Update

-Windows updates is only supported in Windows Vista, 7 and 8.
-Support for driver update in Windows XP was terminated in April 2014.
+Windows update is supported in Windows 7, 8 and 10.
+Support for updates in Windows XP and Vista was terminated in 2014 and 2017 respectively.

-In order to run driver update in Windows Vista, 7 and 8, you must be logged in administrator, and the update tool is accessible via Control Panel.
-(See image below)
+In order to run driver update in supported Windows versions, you must be logged in as administrator.
+The update tool is accessible via Control Panel. (see image below)

 Simply click Check for updates and Windows will take care of the rest.
 Windows should check for available updates for your computer, and prompt you to allow it install them.